UPcload/FitAnalytics-WebWidget-iOS/README.md

 **`- (void) close`**

-Close the widget and removes the widget markup.
+Close the widget and remove the widget markup.
 Will trigger the **webWidgetDidClose** callback when it has finished.

 ```objc
 [self.widget close];